 I’m married to a beautiful Scottish woman called Phyllis Buchanan, and we stay in Stillebæk on the island of Funen in Denmark.

 I have an MA degree from Aarhus University in linguistics with Japanese and computer science with maths, and I also studied Georgian for a year at Tbilisi University.

 In 2002 I got a job at Collins Dictionaries in Glasgow, which is where I met Phyllis.

 In 2009 Phyllis and I set up a company together.
-It’s called Complexli and it offers consultancy services in computational linguistics and lexicograhy .
+It’s called Complexli and it offered consultancy services in computational linguistics and lexicography.